gitpan/Alien-Prototype/README.txt

     ./Build test
     ./Build install

+NOTE: You -MUST- have Module::Build present to install this module; the fallback methods provided by CPANPLUS and Module::Build::Compat are insufficient.

 If fetching Prototype fails, placing a manually downloaded copy of the archive inside the build directory will allow your build to proceed.